Jamessora/SambayananSowShare/README.md

 Technology Stack Overview

 Backend: Ruby on Rails
-We will utilize Ruby on Rails for the backend, a robust framework known for its simplicity and productivity, to manage business logic and database interactions efficiently.
+Ruby on Rails will be utilized for the backend, a robust framework known for its simplicity and productivity, to manage business logic and database interactions efficiently.

 Database: PostgreSQL
 PostgreSQL will serve as our database system, providing a reliable and scalable environment for storing vital application data, including user details and transaction records.